RadleighSmith/Hangman/README.md

 * Checked accuracy of displayed screen and replay options.

 These functional tests were conducted meticulously to ensure a seamless and enjoyable gaming experience for players of all levels.
 By addressing these aspects, we aim to provide a high-quality Hangman game that meets or exceeds user expectations.

+### User Story Testing

+#### User Story 1:
+As a user, I want the option to choose from different difficulty levels so that I can enjoy playing the game that suits my skill level.

+* Validated: We ensured that users can select from three difficulty levels (Easy, Medium, Hard) at the start of the game.
+Each level offers a distinct challenge to cater to various skill levels.
+***
+#### User Story 2:
+As a user, I expect clear and concise instructions on how to play Hangman, ensuring a smooth start to the game.

+* Validated: We verified that the Instructions section of the main menu provides clear and concise guidance on how to begin playing the game.
+This ensures that users can effortlessly start the game.
+***
+#### User Story 3:
+As a user, I want to receive immediate feedback on my guesses to help me understand which letters I guessed correctly or incorrectly.

+* Validated: We confirmed that the game promptly provides feedback after each guess.
+This feedback informs users whether the letter they guessed was correct or incorrect, aiding them in tracking their progress.
+***
+#### User Story 4:
+As a user, I want the ability to replay the game after completing it, so I can continue to enjoy playing and test my knowledge.

+* Validated: We checked that users can select the "Replay" option at the end of a game to initiate a new one with the same settings.
+This allows users to enjoy the game again without navigating through the main menu.
+***
+#### User Story 5:
+As a user, I look forward to encountering a diverse range of words to guess, ensuring an engaging and comprehensive gaming experience.

+* Validated: We utilized a Google Sheets API to fetch a diverse selection of words for the game.
+This guarantees that users come across a wide variety of words, enhancing the overall gaming experience.
+***
+#### User Story 6:
+As a user, I anticipate an intuitive and user-friendly interface that makes it easy for me to navigate and interact with the game, ultimately enhancing my overall experience.

+* Validated: We assessed the game for an intuitive and user-friendly interface.
+The main menu and game pages are designed to facilitate easy navigation and interaction, providing an improved overall experience.
+***
+#### User Story 7:
+ As a user, I want the option to use a hint to get assistance with guessing the word, understanding that it will come at the cost of a life.
+This feature should only be available when I have more than one life remaining.

+* Validated: We examined the hint feature, ensuring that it only becomes available when the user has more than one life remaining.
+This provides a balanced gameplay experience, as users can seek assistance without compromising their chances of winning.
+***
+Testing was pivotal in ensuring that our Hangman game aligns with the expectations outlined in the user stories.
+This meticulous process allowed us to validate every feature, ensuring a smooth and enjoyable gaming experience.
+It also provided us with the opportunity to identify and rectify any potential issues, ultimately resulting in a polished product that caters to a diverse range of players.

 ## Bugs